wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.VI.4

 <p class=fip id=p4>
-4.&emsp;The correction of fear *is* your responsibility.
+4. The correction of fear *is* your responsibility.
 ²When you ask for release from fear, you are implying that it is not.
 3You should ask, instead, for help in the conditions that have brought the fear about.
 ⁴These conditions always entail a willingness to be separate.